Skip to footer content

 Frequently Asked Questions

-What improvements does iText Core version 8 offer?
+What improvements are offered in iText Core version 8?

-iText Core version 8 offers enhanced functionality, improved APIs, better documentation and support, and optimized invoicing capabilities compared to iTextSharp.
+iText Core version 8 offers enhanced functionality, improved APIs, better documentation, and optimized capabilities for tasks like invoicing compared to its predecessor, iTextSharp.

-IronPDF offers a user-friendly interface, cross-platform support, HTML to PDF conversion, and the ability to add text, images, forms, watermarks, and digital signatures to PDFs.
+IronPDF provides features such as HTML to PDF conversion, the ability to add text, images, forms, watermarks, and digital signatures to PDFs, along with cross-platform support and a user-friendly interface.

 IronPDF supports compliance with PDF/A standards for archiving and PDF/UA standards for accessibility, ensuring documents meet industry standards.